Michelle Yeoh

-Michelle Yeoh Choo Kheng Todt (née Yeoh Choo Kheng, 楊紫瓊; born 6 August 1962), known professionally as Michelle Yeoh (/joʊ/ YOH), is a Malaysian actress.
+Michelle Yeoh Choo Kheng (YOH; /joʊ/; 楊紫瓊; 6 August 1962) is a Malaysian actress.
 In a career spanning over four decades, she has acted in film and television productions covering a wide range of genres and received various accolades, including an Academy Award and a Golden Globe Award, along with nominations for two British Academy Film Awards.
 Credited as Michelle Khan in her early films, she rose to fame in the 1980s and 1990s after starring in Hong Kong action and martial arts films where she performed her own stunts.
-These roles included Yes, Madam (1985); Magnificent Warriors (1987); Police Story 3: Super Cop (1992); The Heroic Trio and Tai Chi Master (both 1993); and Wing Chun (1994).
+These roles included Yes, Madam (1985), Magnificent Warriors (1987), Police Story 3: Supercop (1992), The Heroic Trio and Tai Chi Master (both 1993), and Wing Chun (1994).

 After moving to the United States, Yeoh gained international recognition for her starring roles in the James Bond film Tomorrow Never Dies (1997) and in Ang Lee's wuxia martial arts film Crouching Tiger, Hidden Dragon (2000); the latter earned her a nomination for the BAFTA Award for Best Actress in a Leading Role.
 Her Hollywood career progressed with roles in Memoirs of a Geisha (2005), Sunshine (2007), and The Mummy: Tomb of the Dragon Emperor (2008).
 She continued to appear in Hong Kong and Chinese cinema, starring in True Legend and Reign of Assassins (both 2010); Crouching Tiger, Hidden Dragon: Sword of Destiny (2016); and Master Z: Ip Man Legacy (2018).
 In 2011, she portrayed Aung San Suu Kyi in the British biographical film The Lady (2011).